Hexworks/the-cogitator/_posts/2018-09-29-by-the-way-exploring-delegation-in-kotlin.md

 set the value of the `positionable` property and leave `$$delegate_0` unchanged.
 This can lead to **pretty nasty** problems if you forget this so my advice is not to do this.

+> If you try to hack around this by renaming `positionable` to `$$delegate_0` it won't work, you'll get a
+> compiler error detailing a JVM name clash.

 ## Property delegation

 You might have seen code like this before: